A A

 Oahu-Hawaii-Feb-2009 43

-I think the best time of day to hike Makapuu Lighthouse Trail is early in the morning, ideally to enjoy sunrise and the cooler temperatures.
+I think the best time of day to hike Makapuu Lighthouse Trail is early in the morning, if possible to enjoy sunrise and the cooler temperatures.
 Note that taking this hike is an excellent way to use jet lag to your benefit.

 I would classify Makapuu Lighthouse Trail as a relatively easy hike.
 In fact, it’s more of a semi-steep walk.
 The path is actually a road that’s used to access and maintain the working lighthouse.
 (Note that no motorized traffic is allowed.)
 Since this trail is actually a road, it’s wide and well paved except for a few steps at the trail’s end.